mywrites/mywrites.github.io/cloud_infra.md

 title: "Cloud Infrastructure"
 category: "Cloud"
 ---
-**REDACTED COMPANY** is an Amazon Web Services (AWS) partner and leading cloud solutions company, providing managed hosting along with a range of IT services and infrastructure support for businesses in the U.S. and abroad.
+**Redacted** is an Amazon Web Services (AWS) partner and leading cloud solutions company, providing managed hosting along with a range of IT services and infrastructure support for businesses in the U.S. and abroad.

 To provide its clients with complete access to their cloud resources, the product allows clients to access their cloud platform assets, perform routine tasks, monitor services, view reports, and make payments – all independent of customer representatives.

 From virtual servers to storage devices and support tickets to pricing tools, the product provides a range of information and services to keep clients abreast of the activity in their cloud environment.
 With three cloud computing service models from which to choose (public cloud, private cloud, and hybrid cloud), clients can select the cloud offering that is most aligned with their business objectives.

-**REDACTED CONTENT**
+**Redacted**

 ## Overview
 This document provides insight into the underlying product framework.
 Specifically, this document describes the internal components that comprise this new cloud environment, while using text and detailed images to explain (and depict) how these entities function.

 This document audience includes system administrators and engineers who need to understand the cloud infrastructure.

-**REDACTED CONTENT**
+**Redacted**

 ## Infrastructure
 The primary purpose of the infrastructure is to: